 A representative from Redbook Magazine contacted me about a for it/against it article they were doing about unschooling.
 She asked if I was interested in giving my thoughts as someone who was “for it”.
 Of course, I said yes!
 Anytime I can share my experiences and thoughts on topics that are dear to me, I’m…

 An Unschooling Life

 In 2005 I created An Unschooling Life, a blog detailing our unschooling experience after adopting our three children.
 Over time, An Unschooling Life became a hub for unschooling support and advice.
-The blog has been featured in print and digital media, and was home to the popular Unschooling Carnival.
+The blog has been featured in print and digital media and was home to the popular Unschooling Carnival (later known as Unschooling Voices).
 I’m in the process of updating and moving all the posts to this blog where they will be housed in this section.